RAPZ0D/My-Python-Projects-/README.md

 ## Practise Lab
 My Practise Lab is just a practise and revision about lab 9 and 10 combined, all I have done is get a large csv file and then input the data using python.
 But i have created the database and tables using SQL queries

+## Self
+The self file contains a practise using alpha vantage api, getting the data and plotting some good visualizations